 Gravity Rush 2

-Gravity Rush 2 is a hardcore driving game where you feel every bump in the road, and every... no, wait, it's a game about space-pixies.
-Set on the world of Hekseville, and starring a walking anime cliche called Kat, this game is all about messing with gravity to bust enemies and solve puzzles.
+Why it's so interesting?
+Weightlessly jumping to the world of Hekseville, and starring a walking anime cliche called Kat, this game is all about messing with gravity to bust enemies and solve puzzles.
 You can walk on walls, switch gravity mid-jump, and stroll along ceilings.
-As is law, it's open-world, and there are light RPG elements too.
-Aaaaand if you missed the original game on Vita (which most of you did) then there's a remaster of that on the way too.
-Super.
+As is law, it's open-world, and there are light RPG elements too, but its gorgeous anime style will have you purring like Dusty, Kat’s black sorta-cat.

 Resident Evil 7: Biohazard

-Quite a radical departure for Ubisoft, this.
-It's about warriors facing off in one-on-one battles, with a real emphasis on single combat as opposed to just mowing through hordes of faceless foes.
-There are a bunch of different heroes to choose from, hailing from different time periods (knights, samurai, vikings), and each has their own play-style.
-Multiplayer is a big deal here - teams split into two groups of four and hack at each other until the opposition is crushed.
-There are AI opponents running around too, but it's very much focused on player vs player scrapping, and is probably closer to a beat 'em up than a traditional hack 'n' slash.
+Why it's so interesting?
+A radical departure for Ubi, For Honor sees warriors facing off in one-on-one battles and a real emphasis on single combat as opposed to just mowing through hordes of faceless foes.
+That’s why multiplayer is a big deal here - teams split into two groups of four and hack at each other until the opposition is crushed.
+There are AI opponents running around too, but it's very much focused on player vs player scrapping, putting it closer to a beat 'em up than a traditional hack 'n' slash.

 Horizon: Zero Dawn

 What is it?
 In the far-flung future, Robots roam the earth like dinosaurs and humans, like Aloy, try to live alongside of them.